Fredrik Lindgren (golfer): Professional career

-Lindgren played 202 events on the European Tour 1991–2000 where his best performances were runner-up at the 1992 Murphy's English Open and a third place at the 1994 Italian Open.
+He played in 202 events on the European Tour between 1991 and 2000, where his best performance was finishing runner-up at the 1992 Murphy's English Open at The Belfry.
+He also finished in third place at the 1994 Italian Open held at Marco Simone Golf and Country Club.

-Lindgren also played on the Challenge Tour where he won the 1990 Scandinavian Tipo Trophy and the 1998 Albarella International Open, and finished runner-up at the 1997 Alianca UAP Challenger and the 1998 Open de Cote d'Ivoire.
+Lindgren finished runner-up at the 1997 Alianca UAP Challenger in Portugal and the 1998 Open de Cote d'Ivoire, before securing a second Challenge Tour victory at the 1998 Albarella International Open in Venice, Italy.

 After retiring from the tour, Lindgren became head of the ETPI, The European Tour Performance Institute, which combines golf coaching and sports science in order to optimize golfer's capabilities.